wpup/content-menu/README.md

 Both `post` and `page` will be moved to content menu by default and can be unmoved by `content_menu_post_types` filter.

+Content menu will only have submenu items when a post type is selected so you can see and use the submenu items for that post types, as you can see in the second screenshot.

 ## Installation

 ```sh